LLMWorldOfWords/LWOW/README.md

 3) Run the python file FA_build_Networks.py saved in the "reproducibility" folder.
 This will generate a .csv of the edge list of the semantic network constructed from the Human dataset, which will be saved in the "reproducibility/data/graphs/edge_lists" folder.
 Note that this python script will also regenerate the .csv files of the same edges lists of the LLM networks (the same that are can be found in the "LWOW_datasets/graphs/edge_lists" folder).
 This python script will also produce igraph versions of all the semantic networks.

+### How to reproduce the analyses
+To reproduce the analyses, follow the instructions in each script, which can be found in the "reproducibility" folder.
+One the SWOW dataset is saved (see instructions above), the scripts should be run in the following order:
+- FA_data_Generation.py: generates the raw LLM datasets
+- FA_data_Cleaning.py: processes the original SWOW dataset and the raw LLM datasets
+- FA_build_Networks.py: builds the semantic networks from the datasets
+- FA_analyses_LDT_Gender.py and FA_spreadr.r: implements spreading activation processes within the networks in order to validate the datasets and investigate gender biases
+-
 ------

 ## Do you want to know more?
 Read the Preprint!